 FYI: this post is NOT sponsored by them.
 I’ve since become an affiliate for them because of how impressed I am with many of their products, but as you’ll see below I also use a lot of other brands.
 Just wanted to mention them as they are a great starter kit for anyone wanting to switch to natural cleaning products.

 Let’s Get Cleaning!

 Branch Basics Products

 *I used to not use their laundry detergent but since adding the Oxygen Boost, I’ve been so impressed with how well it cleans our clothes!
-It’s a bit of an adjustment getting used to the consistency of the laundry detergent (it’s pretty liquidy) but after testing it with some very dirty dishtowels I can say with certainty that it works!
+It’s a bit of an adjustment getting used to the consistency of the laundry detergent (it’s pretty liquidy) but after testing it with some very dirty dishtowels I can say with certainty that the formula removes stains and cleans!
 I also use wool dryer balls in place of fabric softener.